I. Overview of Teach Plus

 II.
 Position Summary

-The Teaching Policy Fellowship prepares high potential, highly effective educators to become leaders of their peers and trusted partners for decision makers and media.
-The Early Childhood Education Policy Manager will be a credible broker between teachers and policymakers leveraging partnerships in Illinois in order to lay the groundwork for teacher voice and create opportunities for teacher leaders to have influence on critical issues.
+The Teaching Policy Fellowship prepares high potential, highly effective teachers to become leaders of their peers and trusted partners for decision makers and media.
+The Pennsylvania Policy Manager will be a credible broker between teachers and policymakers leveraging partnerships in order to lay the groundwork for teacher voice and create opportunities for teacher leaders to have influence on critical issues.

 III.
 Position Responsibilities